Termi7/Bear_Classifier/README.md

-The source code of both the bear image classifier back end and the react app for the front end must be installed on your machine for it to run.
+The source code of both the bear image classifier back end and the React app for the front end must be installed on your machine for it to run.

+Open the Project4 folder and there you have the Backend and Image_Classification_React_front_end folders also you have the report file the readeME.md

-For the back end install the listed files below.
+To access the backend change directory to the Backend folder For the back end install the listed files below.
 • Before you do anything install python on your machine from https://www.python.org/ and make sure you install